Thinking of having a fire? Please be familiar with By-law 2020-35 and be sure to purchase the appropriate permit.

 A Special Occurrence Fire is an open-air fire that does not meet the requirements of any permit type and is specific for an event or occurrence.
 All Special Occurrence Fire permits require a site inspection to determine approved size and clearances prior to any fire occurring.

-The fire risk rating, including a total burn ban, can be seen at any time by visiting dourodummer.burnpermits.com.
+The fire risk and burn ban status can be seen at any time by visiting dourodummer.burnpermits.com or by calling (844) 971-1121.
 Roadside fire risk indicator signs are posted at major intersections in the Township and media are alerted when fire bans are implemented.

-No open-air fire may be set during a fire ban and all open-air burning permits are suspended during a fire ban.
-A fire ban prohibits all open-air fires including campfires, burn barrels and fireworks.
+During a fire ban all open-air burning permits are suspended and no open-air fires are allowed, this includes campfires, burn barrels and fireworks.

 Certified gas appliances such as CSA approved fire tables, bowls, pits and BBQs are not considered an open-air fire and can be used in accordance with the manufacturer’s instructions during a fire ban.
 A list of exemptions can be found in By-law 2020-35 and at dourodummer.burnpermits.com.